-According to the Comprehensive Plan, the Transportation Element is intended to Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings encourage a more balanced, multi-modal transportation system that emphasizes alternative means of travel, including walking, biking, and public transportation.
+According to the Comprehensive Plan, the Transportation Element is intended to encourage a more balanced, multi-modal transportation system that emphasizes alternative means of travel, including walking, biking, and public transportation.
 Specific policies address the following:

 • Targeted capital and operational improvements to the road network to increase mobility and address severe congestion problems.